CaptainCrowbar/unicorn-lib/unicorn/string.md

 whitespace.
 For the versions that take a string and offset, results are unspecified if the offset does not point to an encoded character boundary.

-The only flag recognised is `err_throw`.
+The only flag recognised is `Error::throws`.
 By default, a value out of range for the return type will be clamped to the nearest end of its valid range, and the result will be zero if the string does not contain a valid number.
-If `err_throw` is set, an invalid number will throw `std::invalid_argument`, and a result out of range will throw `std::range_error`.
-The versions that return the result by value will also throw `std::invalid_argument` if `err_throw` is set and there are any other characters following the number.
+If `Error::throws` is set, an invalid number will throw `std::invalid_argument`, and a result out of range will throw `std::range_error`.
+The versions that return the result by value will also throw `std::invalid_argument` if `Error::throws` is set and there are any other characters following the number.
 In the versions that take the result as a reference argument, this will be left unchanged if an exception is thrown.